ascopk/EvolutionApp/README.md

 4. Use the [Personal Environment](https://github.com/ascogit/ASCO.webiny/actions/workflows/personal.yml) github actions workflow
 5. Insert the role ARN as the `AWS_OIDC_ROLE` parameter and run the workflow
 6. When completed, the workflow summary page will show the urls for your own personal Webiny environment

+Any changes that need to be deployed in your personal environment can be done by rerunning the [Personal Environment](https://github.com/ascogit/ASCO.webiny/actions/workflows/personal.yml) github actions workflow on your branch

 ## cli examples